 The OPCC is an initiative of the World Wide Fund for Nature to recognize leading cities on climate action and Quezon City is continuously participating in this challenge by reporting climate change data, information and initiatives.

-In 2020, Quezon City received a plaque of recognition as one of the participants in the 2020 One Planet City Challenge and was cited as among 13 cities in the Philippines with best practices in climate mitigation.
+In 2020, Quezon City received a plaque of recognition as one of the participants in 2020 One Planet City Challenge and was cited as among 13 cities in the Philippines with best practices in climate mitigation.

 Quezon City Local Energy Efficiency and Conservation Program

-The LEECP aims to implement energy efficiency and conservation initiatives at the local level as well as accelerate and align energy efficiency and conservation into the green building code and other low carbon developments in Quezon City.
+The LEECP aims to implement energy efficiency and conservation initiatives at the local level as well as accelerate and align energy efficiency and conservation into the green building code and other low-carbon developments in Quezon City.

 C40 Clean Air Cities Declaration

-With this, Quezon City is in the process of formulating its Air Quality Management Plan with the assistance from C40 Cities and Clean Air Asia through the C40 Air Quality Technical Assistance Programme (C40 AQ TAP).
+Quezon City is in the process of formulating its Air Quality Management Plan with assistance from C40 Cities and Clean Air Asia through the C40 Air Quality Technical Assistance Programme (C40 AQ TAP).
 Small-to-medium-cost air quality sensors will be installed in strategic locations to establish baseline air pollution characteristics and a roadmap will be produced as well for the development of an air quality monitoring network.

 Clean Air for a Sustainable Future: A Transdisciplinary Approach to Mitigate Emissions of Black Carbon in Metro Manila, Philippines (TAME-BC)